rcourse/getdata-project/README.md

-# Read me file for Getting and Cleaning Data course project on Coursera
+# Read me file for course project

+Course: Getting and Cleaning Data on Coursera

 Project consists of these files:
 * README.md - this file